-- (1) According to the Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 29, 2018, BlackRock, Inc. and its subsidiaries have beneficial ownership of 28,181,864 shares of our common stock.
-BlackRock, Inc. reported (1) sole dispositive power with respect to 28,181,864 shares, (2) shared dispositive power with respect to 0 shares, (3) sole voting power with respect to 24,199,096 shares and (4) shared voting power with respect to 0 shares.
-BlackRock, Inc. is the beneficial owner of our common stock as a result of being a parent company or control person of the following subsidiaries, each of which holds less than 5% of the outstanding shares of our common stock: BlackRock (Luxembourg) S.A.; BlackRock (Netherlands) B.V.; BlackRock (Singapore) Limited; BlackRock Advisors (UK) Limited; BlackRock Advisors, LLC; BlackRock Asset Management Canada Limited; BlackRock Asset Management Ireland Limited; BlackRock Asset Management, Inc.; BlackRock Financial Management, Inc.; BlackRock Fund Advisors; BlackRock Fund Managers Ltd; BlackRock Institutional Trust Company, National Association; BlackRock Investment Management (Australia) Limited; BlackRock Investment Management (UK) Limited; BlackRock Investment Management (UK) - (2) According to the Schedule 13G/A filed by The Vanguard Group, Inc. with the SEC on February 9, 2018, The Vanguard Group, Inc. has beneficial ownership of 32,883,208 shares of our common stock.
-The Vanguard Group, Inc. reported (1) sole dispositive power with respect to 32,123,937 shares, (2) shared dispositive power with respect to 759,271 shares, (3) sole voting power with respect to 671,562 shares and (4) shared voting power with respect to 104,457 shares.
-Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 520,514 shares or .10% of our outstanding common stock as a result of its serving as investment manager of collective trust accounts.
-Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 386,345 shares or .08% of our outstanding common stock as a result of its serving as investment manager of Australian investment offerings. - (3) According to the Schedule 13G/A filed by Wellington Management Group LLP with the SEC on February 8, 2018, Wellington Management Group LLP has beneficial ownership of 34,454,472 shares of our common stock held of record by clients of one or more investment advisors directly or indirectly owned by Wellington Management Group LLP.
-Wellington Management Group LLP shares dispositive power with respect to 34,454,472 shares of our common stock and shares voting power with respect to 13,863,486 shares of our common stock.
+- (1) According to the Schedule 13G/A filed by BlackRock, Inc. with the SEC on February 6, 2019, BlackRock, Inc. and its subsidiaries have beneficial ownership of 27,642,474 shares of our common stock.
+BlackRock, Inc. reported (1) sole dispositive power with respect to 23,663,294 shares and (4) shared voting power with respect to 0 shares.
+BlackRock, Inc. is the beneficial owner of our common stock as a result of being a parent company or control person of the following subsidiaries, each of which holds less than 5% of the outstanding shares of our common stock: BlackRock (Luxembourg) S.A.; BlackRock (Netherlands) B.V.; BlackRock (Singapore) Limited; BlackRock Advisors (UK) Limited; BlackRock Advisors, LLC; BlackRock Asset Management Canada Limited; BlackRock Asset Management, Inc.; BlackRock Fund Advisors; BlackRock Fund Advisors; BlackRock Institutional Trust Company, National Association; BlackRock Intertion; BlackRock Intertion; BlackRock Intertion; BlackRock Intertional Limited; BlackRock Investment Management (Australia) Limited; BlackRock Life Limited. - (2) According to the Schedule 13G filed by Capital World Investors with the SEC on February 14, 2019, Capital World Investors has beneficial ownership of 25,130,096 shares of our common stock.
+Capital World Investors reported (1) sole dispositive power with respect to 25,130,096 shares, (2) shared dispositive power with respect to 0 shares, (3) sole voting power with respect to 25,130,096 shares and (4) shared voting power with respect to 0 shares.
+Capital World Investors divisions of Capital Research and Management Company and Capital International Limited collectively provide investment management services under the name Capital World Investors, and Capital World Investors is deemed to be the beneficial owner of our common stock as a result of such provision of services. - (3) According to the Schedule 13G/A filed by The Vanguard Group, Inc. with the SEC on February 12, 2019, The Vanguard Group, Inc. has beneficial ownership of 33,539,808 shares of our common stock.
+The Vanguard Group, Inc. reported (1) sole dispositive power with respect to 32,907,184 shares, (2) shared dispositive power with respect to 632,624 shares, (3) sole voting power with respect to 536,782 shares and (4) shared voting power with respect to 107,412 shares.
+Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 391,756 shares or .08% of our outstanding common stock as a result of its serving as investment manager of Australian investment offerings. - (4) According to the Schedule 13G/A filed by Wellington Management Group LLP with the SEC on February 12, 2019, Wellington Management Group LLP has beneficial ownership of 28,921,506 shares of our common stock held of record by clients of one or more investment advisors directly or indirectly owned by Wellington Management Group LLP.
+Wellington Management Group LLP shares dispositive power with respect to 28,921,506 shares of our common stock and shares voting power with respect to 9,116,870 shares of our common stock.